 Book Review: Clock Dance

-This book review, Clock Dance, by Anne Tyler, is a book of women’s fiction about aging and needing a purpose in your life.
+This book review of Anne Tyler’s Clock Dance is a work of women’s fiction that explores aging and the search for purpose in life.

 Book Summary:

-Willa Drake can count on one hand the defining moments of her life: when she was eleven and her mother disappeared, being proposed to at twenty-one, the accident that would make her a widow at forty-one.
+Willa Drake can count on one hand the defining moments of her life: when she was eleven, and her mother disappeared, being proposed to at twenty-one, and the accident that would make her a widow at forty-one.

 At each of these moments, Willa ended up on a path laid out for her by others.